Energy & Environment

 Generating a global movement toward a more sustainable society needs different elements:

-– Identification of best practices, proven successful in a specific contexts
+- Identification of best practices, proven successful in specific contexts.

-– Identification of what does not work and what to stop investing in
+- Identification of what does not work and what is suggested to stop investing in.

 – Measurement of impact of the practices put in place and feedback loops

-At the moment, the community exists, actors are organising workshops at annual event, gathering activities but coordination activities and supporting tools are missing:
+At the moment, the community exists, actors are organising sessions at annual events and gathering activities, but coordination activities and supporting tools still need to be further developed:

 – A platform to dialogue between the annual events and continue to exchange about the